reedws/IT3049C/Material/Syllabus/syllabus.md

     * *Office Hours with TA OR Instructor* By appointment - please [sign up here](https://outlook.office365.com/owa/calendar/OfficeHours@mailuc.onmicrosoft.com/bookings/s/EjGKKRXxgE6Ppb4z3AH9lg2).
       * The calendar will always be up to date with our availability.

-**NOTE**: *The instructor reserves the right to update this syllabus as class needs arise.
-Be assured that they will communicate to you any changes to the schedule, syllabus or policies quickly and efficiently.*
+**NOTE: The instructor reserves the right to update this syllabus as class needs arise.
+Be assured that they will communicate to you any changes to the schedule, syllabus or policies quickly and efficiently.**

 {% include syllabus/1.course_description.md %}